Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Forced labor is any work or service that is exacted from any person under threat of any penalty and for which that person has not offered themself voluntarily.
 Nestlé can play an important role in helping address this issue - for example, by using our influence to promote and ensure fair and equitable recruitment practices.

-Protecting workers' rights
+Addressing workers' rights

 Advocating for workers in the palm oil industry

 Nestlé sources palm oil from over 80 suppliers in over 20 countries.
 Its production is labor-intensive, conducted over vast swathes of land, often in remote locations.
 Workers are vulnerable to long hours, low wages and restricted movement, often unable to collectively advocate for better conditions.
-The industry attracts migrant workers, who may have been unethically recruited, or forced to pay excessive fees to get a job.
+The industry attracts migrant workers, who may have been unethically recruited or forced to pay excessive fees to get a job.

 Protecting migrant workers from exploitation in Türkiye